Why You Keep Falling into the Fawn Response — Even When You Know Better

 In my work, fawning is most common in women who are:

+These are women whose emotional intelligence became their childhood armor.
 Women who learned — often without realizing it — that smoothing tension was the fastest way to stay safe.

+This isn't immaturity.
 This is sophisticated survival wiring.

-What protected you then is suffocating you now.
+And what protected you then is suffocating you now.

 How Fawning Shows Up in Real Life